dotless-de/vagrant-vbguest/Readme.md

 ## Installation

-Requires vagrant 0.8 (well, did not tested on others. feel free)
+Requires vagrant 0.8 (well, did not tested on earlier versions. feel free)

     gem install vagrant-vbguest

+Compatibly for vagrant 0.9 is currently under development and __will drop support for vagrant 0.8__.

 ## Configuration / Usage

 In your `Vagrantfile`: